muratk5n/thirdwave/en/README.md

 "@EmpireFiles

-All 550 episodes of @AbbyMartin’s..
+All 550 episodes of @AbbyMartin's..
 The Set have just been deleted by YouTube"

 ---